isntlee/Jellett-Gallery/README.md

 # **Jellett Gallery**

-This site was created to fill a, testing if changes made with loaddata
+This site was created to fill a, testing to see if postgres, now works or not

 ---